Skip to content

 index.js

-Names of configuration files don't matter as long as they don't start with a full stop . and end in .js.
+Names of configuration files do not matter as long as they do not start with a full stop . and end in .js.

 Either plugin's configuration as merged data of all files loaded here is exposed as part of plugin's resulting API.
 Configuration of all plugins and resulting application is merged and gets eventually exposed via Hitchy's API.